What Is an Elevation Certificate?

-If you obtained a mortgage anytime since 1994, you likely noticed the “flood cert” charge on your Good Faith Estimate, the form which details your expected closing costs.
+If you obtained a mortgage at any time since 1994, you likely noticed the “flood cert” charge on your Good Faith Estimate, the form that details your expected closing costs.
 It may also be listed as a “Flood Determination.”

-Additionally, if your home or business is located in a NFIP flood plain, you may have been required to obtain an “elevation certificate.”
+However, if it turns out your home or business is located in a Special Flood Hazard Area (SFHA), you may have been required to obtain an “elevation certificate” as well.

 What Is the Elevation Certificate Exactly?